 Note: This feature is available on Creator, Professional, and Custom plans.

-How to use alt tags most effectively
+How to use alt attributes most effectively

 - Be precise.
 Remember that alt texts exist primarily for visitors who can’t see the actual images: your description should accurately reflect what is shown in the picture.